 - Corporations to operate a business or transfer assets privately.

 - LLCs (and LPs) to own real estate and passive investments such as stock brokerage accounts.
 For greater protection consider an offshore LLC.

 - Asset protection trusts for protecting liquid assets.
-Offshore asset protection trusts, especially ones in the Cook Islands are considered to be the strongest asset protection tool for this purpose.
+Experts consider the offshore asset protection trusts, especially ones in the Cook Islands, the strongest asset protection tool for this purpose.
 Use in combination with an offshore LLC and international bank and/or brokerage account.